cmccomb/cmccomb.github.io/_posts/2018-05-01-KotovskyCaganMcComb-HumptyDumptysUseOf.md

 type: other
 style: "Technical Presentation"
 layout: post
 title: "Are Teams Teams?
-And Other Musings on Humpty Dumpty&quot;s Use of Language In The Design World"
+And Other Musings on Humpty Dumpty&rsquo;s Use of Language In The Design World"
-authors: ["Cagan, J.", "Kotovsky, K.", "McComb, C."]
+authors: ["J. Cagan", "K. Kotovsky", "C. McComb"]
 venue: ASME IDETC - Design Automation Conference
 year: 2018
 accepted: true